 What is love?

-What does it mean to be unconditional?
+What does it mean for it to be unconditional?

 Does “unconditional” love make sense?